 087FO3NF65, AC2EJBKWJO, BXVDLL792A, F3BE85LAWN, JUDAJ1LHL9, R06W2EUXCM, R2TNVTF684

-IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is WITHIN 90 days AFTER the AgeAtDiagnosis for only one diagnosis, then use that diagnosis within 90 days of specimen collection.
+IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is either WITHIN 90 days AFTER the AgeAtDiagnosis OR WITHIN 1 day PRIOR to the AgeAtDiagnosis for only one diagnosis, then use that diagnosis within 90 days of specimen collection.

 643X8OLYWR, ILKRH6I83A, RAB7UH51TS

-IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is WITHIN 90 days AFTER the AgeAtDiagnosis for more than one diagnosis AND only one diagnosis has PathNStage that does NOT contain [“N0”, “Nx” OR “Unknown/Not Applicable” OR “No TNM applicable for this site/histology combination”], then use that diagnosis (the one with known positive nodes on PathNStage).
+IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is either WITHIN 90 days AFTER the AgeAtDiagnosis OR WITHIN 1 day PRIOR to the AgeAtDiagnosis for more than one diagnosis AND only one diagnosis has PathNStage that does NOT contain [“N0”, “Nx” OR “Unknown/Not Applicable” OR “No TNM applicable for this site/histology combination” OR “Unknown/Not Reported”], then use that diagnosis (the one with known positive nodes on PathNStage).

 39TYSJBNKK, 5BS8L7PCCE, 6RX3G5GV02

-IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is GREATER THAN 90 days AFTER the AgeAtDiagnosis for all of the diagnoses AND the PrimaryDiagnosisSite (from Diagnosis file) = SpecimenSiteofOrigin for only one of the diagnosis, then use the diagnosis associated with that PrimaryDiagnosisSite
+IF SpecimenSiteOfCollection contains “lymph node” AND does NOT have any diagnoses with either (AgeAtSpecimenCollection WITHIN 90 days AFTER the AgeAtDiagnosis OR WITHIN 1 day PRIOR to the AgeAtDiagnosis) AND the PrimaryDiagnosisSite (from Diagnosis file) = SpecimenSiteofOrigin for only one of the diagnosis, then use the diagnosis associated with that PrimaryDiagnosisSite

 7HU06PZK4Q, KWLPMWV0FM, XPZE95IE7I

-IF SpecimenSiteOfCollection contains “lymph node” AND AgeAtSpecimenCollection is GREATER THAN 90 days AFTER the AgeAtDiagnosis for all of the diagnoses AND the PrimaryDiagnosisSite (from Diagnosis file) DOES NOT EQUAL SpecimenSiteofOrigin for any diagnosis, then use the diagnosies with earliest age of AgeAtDiagnosis
+IF SpecimenSiteOfCollection contains “lymph node” AND does NOT have any diagnoses with either (AgeAtSpecimenCollection WITHIN 90 days AFTER the AgeAtDiagnosis OR WITHIN 1 day PRIOR to the AgeAtDiagnosis) AND the PrimaryDiagnosisSite (from Diagnosis file) DOES NOT EQUAL SpecimenSiteofOrigin for any diagnosis, then use the diagnosies with earliest age of AgeAtDiagnosis

 383CIRVHH2